nachomazzara/eip7702-poc/POST.md

 ### 🔁 3.
 Multiple Delegations: Last One Wins

 If multiple `authorizationList` entries are submitted for the same EOA in the same transaction, the **last one included in the transaction takes effect**.
-This is why it is not possible to delegate and undelegate within the same transction.
+This is why it is not possible to delegate and undelegate within the same transaction.

 ---

 Thanks all.
 Thanks for reading!

-If you made it this far, I hope this post helped you understand the mechanics of EIP-7702 a little better—or at least sparked some curiosity.
+Hope this post helped you understand the mechanics of EIP-7702 a little better—or at least sparked some curiosity.

 Feel free to reach out on [Twitter](https://x.com/nachomazzara) if you have questions, ideas, or just want to nerd out.